ashokparmar29/NOMA_AMC_MRCNN/README.md

 - The MATLAB file contains the code for dataset generation.
 By changing the values of N and power ratio, all the dataset mentioned in the paper can be generated.

+- There is one typing mistake in the figure of the model.
+Please change kernel size from (2x4) to (2x8) in second convolution layer.

+- The model weights for all trained models for all combinations of power ratio and N is given.
+You can load the weights and regenerate all results given the paper.

+- In case, need any help, you can write to me.